Success comes from knowing that you did your best to become the best that you are capable of being. –John Wooden

 You may feel like nothing has worked for your client so far.
 You’ve tried exercises, goal-setting, team-building, but your client isn’t seeing much progress.
 Don’t give up, you never know whether you and your client are on the brink of success!

 Studies have shown that life coaching really does work, despite the apprehensive doubt in its beginning stages.
 By combining several facets of psychology with a personalized approach for active listening, life coaching has the capacity to generate results.

 Mark, the subject of a study by Biswas-Diener, successfully changed his attitude and stress level about his new work position in just ten sessions with his life coach (2009).
 This was possible with the VIA Character Survey, with which your client can become of what assets are already present ready to be cultivated.
 Working from strengths gives you a good foundation on which to build.

 “The final forming of a person’s character lies in their own hands.”

 – Anne Frank

-As a life coach, you are training or preparing your client for success in life, but his or her success is ultimately dependent upon individual drive and perseverence.
-You can train your clients to the best of your ability and their capacity, read the latest studies, and follow the newest procedures, but the end result is based on the motivation of your client, and the true skill is in recognising when to pull back and give your client the space to learn and grow not longer needing your support.
+As a life coach, you are training or preparing your client for success in life, but his or her success is ultimately dependent upon individual drive and perseverance.
+You can train your clients to the best of your ability and their capacity, read the latest studies, and follow the newest procedures, but the end result is based on the motivation of your client, and the true skill is in recognising when to pull back and give your client the space to learn and grow no longer needing your support.